-There promises to be just as many new laws and regulations brought forward that attempt to legislate cash advance loans over the next few years.
-California may not be following the mold of other states that have completely banned payday loans all together but the state is not that far off from severely limiting the payday loan process.
-We expect there will be moves made to limit international direct payday lenders from loaning to California residents.
-Also, there’s bound to be more pressure put on the national Indian tribes from California and other states concerning their sovereign rights to issue direct payday loans.
-Effectively these tribal payday lenders are saying the laws don’t apply to them regarding how much they can charge and how long the loans can be issued for.
+There promises to be as many new laws and regulations brought forward that attempt to legislate cash advance loans over the next few years.
+California may not be following the mold of other states that have completely banned payday loans all together.
+The state is not that far off from limiting the payday loan process.
+We expect a limit to installment loan companies from loaning to California residents.
+Also, there’s bound to be more pressure put on the national Indian tribes from California and other states.
+The issues at hand concern their sovereign rights to issue short term funding also known as installment loans.
+These tribal payday lenders are saying the laws don’t apply to them.
+Regarding how much they can charge and how long the loans will last.
 It will be very interesting to see how these fights shake out.
 There are also changes occurring with lenders that only work online.
-These companies have no store front locations and their only way of pushing loans is through online search engines and other online ad campaigns.
-California lending laws are bound to see different changes over the later part of 2017, but the most promising changes will undoubtedly occur with the new online lenders that are launching.
+These companies have no store front locations or offices.
+Their only way of pushing loans is through online search engines and other online ad campaigns.
+California lending laws are bound to see different changes over the later part of 2017.
+The most promising changes will occur with the new online installment lenders that are launching.

-Just last year we saw an interesting case brought before the courts in California that touched on the tribal lending side of things.
-Long story short, a California appeals court upheld the dismissal of a complaint that attempted to regulate a handful of tribal payday loan lenders.
-The court affirmed the tribes were sovereign and that there was really nothing else the state of California could do to stop these tribes from operating as payday loan lenders.
-In all likelihood, this case is not done and it will end up at the supreme court.
-This case is just one component of the legal issues confronting direct payday lenders that attempt to operate in the state of California.
-CAsh advance or short term loans are not going away anytime soon, but it will be an interesting year as more restrictions are likely put in place.
-Online payday loans California will probably decline when it comes to the number of lenders but we assume there will be just as many people looking for online loans in California.
+Last year we saw an interesting case brought before the courts in California that touched on the tribal lending side of things.
+A California appeals court upheld the dismissal of a complaint to regulate tribal payday loan lenders.
+The court affirmed the tribes were sovereign.
+The court claims there was nothing the state of California could do.
+They could not stop these tribes from operating as payday loan lenders.
+This case is not done and it will end up at the supreme court.
+This case is one component of the legal issues confronting online lenders that attempt to operate in the state of California.
+Cash advance installment loan financing is not going away anytime soon.
+It will be an interesting year as more restrictions are likely put in place.
+Consumers searching online for California payday loans will decline when it comes to overall companies.
+We assume there will be just as many people looking for online loans in California.